 March 5th, 2020

-In 1970, Georgetown University Medical Center authorized the establishment of a cancer center named in honor of Vincent T. Lombardi, former coach of the Green Bay Packers and the Washington Redskins, who was treated for cancer at Georgetown University Hospital.
-Today, Georgetown Lombardi Comprehensive Cancer Center remains a valued member of Georgetown University.
+In 1970, Georgetown University Medical Center authorized the establishment of a cancer center named in honor of Vincent T. Lombardi, former coach of the Green Bay Packers and Washington’s NFL team, who was treated for cancer at Georgetown University Hospital.
+Today, Lombardi Comprehensive Cancer Center remains a valued member of Georgetown University.

-Georgetown Lombardi Comprehensive Cancer Center was established with funds from the university, federal government and private sources.
+Georgetown University’s Lombardi Comprehensive Cancer Center was established with funds from the university, federal government and private sources.
 John F. Potter, MD, was the founding director.
-In 1974, in conjunction with Howard University, Lombardi became the 16th National Cancer Institute-designated Comprehensive Cancer Center.
-The designation was renewed in 1990 as a single site under the direction of director Marc Lippman, MD, MACP, FRCP; again in 2003 under Richard Pestell, MD, PhD; and, most recently, as a consortium center with Hackensack Meridian Health’s John Theurer Cancer Center in 2019, under the leadership of its current director, Louis M. Weiner, MD.
+In 1974, in conjunction with Howard University, Georgetown Lombardi became the 16th National Cancer Institute-designated Comprehensive Cancer Center.
+The designation was renewed in 1990 as a single site under the direction of director Marc Lippman, MD, MACP, FRCP; again in 2003 under Richard Pestell, MD, PhD; and in 2019 as a consortium center with Hackensack Meridian Health’s John Theurer Cancer Center, under the leadership of its current director, Louis M. Weiner, MD.

 Georgetown Lombardi continues to demonstrate significant growth in clinical and research faculty membership.
 Likewise, peer-reviewed funding for cancer research, treatment, education and community outreach activities continues to increase.